Skip to main content

 ```python

-from agentica.magic.logging.agent_logger import NoLogging
+from agentica.logging.agent_logger import NoLogging

 with NoLogging():